projectestac/agora_nodes/wp-content/plugins/social-articles/readme.txt

 4. **Plugin settings**.

 == Changelog ==

+= 1.7 =
+* Improvement in responsive design.
+* Bugfixing: Now the pending and draft articles are displayed right.
+* Added support for BuddyPress 2.1.1

+= 1.6 =
+* Changed the nav menu to improve themes compatibility.
+* Added responsive design.
+* Improved notifications.
+* Now the styles and scripts are added only in SA screens.
+* Bugfixing: Now it send only one notification when the post is approved.
+* Bugfixing: Now the edit_post capability check is working.
+* Bugfixing: Now the counters are updated right after save an article.
+* Added support for BuddyPress 2.0.2.

 = 1.5.1 =
 * Added support for BuddyPress 1.9.1
 * Added option to turn off the post edition